joe29-rgb/Career-Lever-AI/RAILWAY_DEPLOYMENT.md

 1. Click "Deploy" in Railway
 2. Wait for the build and deployment to complete
 3. Your app will be available at `https://your-project-name.railway.app`

+If Chromium is missing, ensure Nixpacks includes it via `nixpacks.toml` and the environment variables above are set.

 ## Step 6: Initial Setup